Why mostly plant-based?

 There is so much noise out there in the nutrition space.
 Conflicting noise.
 Shouty my-way-is-the-only-way noise.

-That's not what it's about here at plant stash.
+That's not what we’re about here at plant stash.

 The one thing nobody will disagree with is that people these days aren't eating enough plants.
 97% of the US population don't even reach the minimum recommended daily intake of fibre, and that trend is held across the western world.
 And where do you find fibre?
 Plants.

-If you’re interested to know more about why “mostly plants” is my personal choice - check out the below.
+If you’re interested to know more about why eating more plants is beneficial to yourself and to the world - check out the below.

 Eating a diet rich in plant foods has a myriad of positive health benefits, and has been shown to prevent, treat and even reverse many common causes of death.
 Issues like heart disease, type 2 diabetes, high blood pressure and many cancers can all be things of the past when eating a whole-foods plant-based diet.
 In the absence of disease, you also experience improved digestion, more energy, faster recovery from exercise, and an easily maintained body weight without a sense of deprivation.
 A whole-foods plant-based diet is, in the end, a diet of abundance rather than restriction.